Naturally Dyed Easter Eggs

 To dye your eggs PINK:

--1 beet, chopped into small chunks
+-1 beet, chopped

 -2 cups water